scohenpelletier1/git-project-scohenpelletier1/README.md

 resetRepo tests
     Checks to see if the repositories "git2" and "git3" were successfully reset.
 Attempts to reset "git4" in order to test the edge case where the repo does not exist.

+createHash tests
+    Creates test files with things written in them, and then checks to see if the SHA1 hash code generated is correct.